EdmundStoner/AntiTorquePedals/ChangeManufacturerID.md

     - joysticka.build.usb_product is the quoted text name of your board that will be shown on the computer that it is plugged into

-Restart the **Arduino IDE** to see the new menu items Choose the board that you want your joystick to be developed as Upload the program to your board
+Restart the **Arduino IDE** to see the new menu items

+Choose the board that you want your joystick to be developed as.

+Upload the program to your board